 MEET YOUR ACUPUNCTURIST

-Over time, I began to recognize more of a want and need for the athletes in and around Rochester, as I was approached on numerous occasions by high school, amateur, semi-professional, and professional athletes for alternative means of recovery, pain management, and athletic enhancement.
-As a result, I decided to take matters into my own hands and what resulted was the birth of AcuMediZen Acupuncture & Sports Medicine.
+Over time, I began to recognize more of a want and need for the athletes in and around Rochester, as I was approached on numerous occasions by high school, amateur, semi-professional, and professional athletes for alternative methods of recovery, pain management, and athletic enhancement.
+As a result, I decided to take matters into my own hands and what resulted was AcuMediZen Acupuncture & Sports Medicine.

 Being a former high school and college athlete, I had no difficulty making this transition from general practitioner to sports acupuncturist, as I already had an ingrained understanding of the athlete mindset as well as firsthand experience of some of most common and complex injuries that often occur when playing competitive sports.

-My continual thirst for knowledge and desire to stay up to date on the latest research and therapeutic techniques sets me apart from the rest his professional peers.
-While my approach may be considered a bit unorthodox from a traditionally conservative standpoint, I offer a unique style of treatment that focuses on getting to the root of one's issue(s) rather than simply treating the symptom(s).
+My continual thirst for knowledge and desire to stay up to date on the latest research and therapeutic techniques sets me apart from other local acupuncturists and professional peers.
+While my approach may be considered a bit unorthodox from a traditionally conservative standpoint, I offer a unique style of treatment that focuses on getting to the root of one's issue(s) rather than simply treating the symptom(s) as well as drawing on a number of therapeutic modalities in my tool belt.

 Acupuncture as a whole has certainly gained a great deal of popularity in Rochester and other parts of the country and world over the last few years, with traditional acupuncture being the most commonly practiced style.
-However, I specialize in sports acupuncture which incorporates a unique blend of physical assessment, electro acupuncture, cupping therapy, gua sha, and the application of various therapeutic liniments as well.
+However, I specialize in sports acupuncture which incorporates a unique blend of physical assessment, electro acupuncture, cupping therapy, gua sha, and the application of various therapeutic topicals and liniments.

 2009 - Graduated from Bastyr University in Kenmore, WA with MSA (Master of Science in Acupuncture) degree